General Overview:

 Dual Enrollment, Honors and AP Courses:

-- What is Dual Enrollment: Students enrolled in Dual Enrollment are able to meet high school graduation requirements and earn college credit by enrolling in a dual enrollment course or pathway.
-In some dual enrollment courses students are able to earn career specific certificates of completion.
+- What is Dual Enrollment: Students enrolled in Dual Enrollment are able to meet high school graduation requirements and earn college credit at the same time by enrolling in a dual enrollment course or pathway.
+In some dual enrollment courses students are able to earn career-specific certificates of completion.

 Dual enrollment is a broader term that applies to any high school student enrolled in any college course.
 All students in the Early College program will be considered dual enrollment students.
-In the Early College program, students will complete a series of pre-set courses that will allow them to meet the IGETC general education requirements and the high school graduation requirements at the same time.
+In the Early College program, students will complete a series of pre-set courses that will allow them to meet the Cal-GETC general education requirements and the high school graduation requirements at the same time.
 This is different from regular dual enrollment which is typically a one-off course the student chooses to take on their own to advance in their high school courses.

 When a student takes an AP course, they will take an AP exam in the late Spring semester of that school year.
 If the student does well on the exam, the college they attend can grant the student college credit for that subject.
 What score is required to be granted credit and what course credit will be granted is determined by the college.